venkatscodespace/LeetCode-Solutions-By-Venkat/README.md

 # LeetCode-Solutions-By-Venkat
-A comprehensive collection of my LeetCode problem solutions in Python, MySQL, and C.
+A comprehensive collection featuring my solutions to LeetCode problems using Python, MySQL, and C. Each solution is documented in markdown format, allowing for detailed explanations alongside the source code